 If the answer is above is more than a few minutes (an hour, max), you’re doing it wrong.
 You should be able to get listings back up right away.

-You need to get your inventory into a flat file backup using our template.
+You need to get your inventory into a Amazon flat file data backup using our template.
 Not having this puts your business at a risk you cannot afford.